flutter/flutter/specs/dom.md

   // Returns a new Array and new Attr instances every time.
   Array<Attr> getAttributes(); // O(N) in number of attributes

-  readonly attribute ShadowRoot? shadowRoot; // O(1) // returns the shadow root Array<ContentElement> getDestinationInsertionPoints(); // O(N) in number of insertion points the node is in
+  readonly attribute ShadowRoot? shadowRoot; // O(1) // returns the shadow root // TODO(ianh): Should this be mutable?
+It would help explain how it gets set...
+  Array<ContentElement> getDestinationInsertionPoints(); // O(N) in number of insertion points the node is in

   virtual void endTagParsedCallback(); // noop